glytching/dragoman/docs/index.md

 Introdution
 ======

+#### Caveat

+> Although this application is functional, its primary purpose is to provide a sandbox, a place for trying out technologies.
+Rather than attempting to do so in the context of something simplistic (another chat application or a calculator, perhaps) this application is intended to provide sufficient depth and breath to make any experimentation meaningful and useful.

 Dragoman provides a facade which allows the user to ...

 * Query datasets, applying projections and predicates to filter and shape the datasets to meet the user's needs